 The curriculum is designed to be accessible to students with any background, including students with a communication background and no computer science knowledge as well as students with a computer science background and no communication knowledge.
-Students with undergraduate degrees in computer science, engineering, science or mathematics will acquire the necessary knowledge of communication through the curriculum, and can request to replace introductory data science courses with more advanced ones.
-Students with undergraduate degrees in communication, journalism, or social sciences will acquire formal and practical data science skills and a solid background on communication theories needed for data science.
+Students with undergraduate degrees in computer science, engineering, science, or mathematics will acquire the necessary knowledge of communication through the curriculum and can request to replace introductory data science courses with more advanced ones.
+Students with undergraduate degrees in communication, journalism, or social sciences will acquire formal and practical data science skills and a solid background in communication theories needed for data science.

 A minimum of 32 units with an overall cumulative GPA of at least 3.0 is required for the Master of Science in Communication Data Science.
+Students attending the program on a full-time basis can earn the degree within four semesters.
 Students should consult with an academic adviser prior to registering for any classes.
-For course descriptions, please visit this page.
+For curriculum information, please visit the Curriculum page.
 To apply, please visit this page.

 International Students: This program is eligible for the OPT STEM extension.